Ahmed III: Early life and education

 Sultan Ahmed was born on 30 December 1673.
-His father was Sultan Mehmed IV, and his mother was Gülnuş Sultan, originally named Evmenia.
+His father was Sultan Mehmed IV, and his mother was Gülnuş Sultan, originally named Evmania/Eugenie Voria.
 His birth occurred in Hacıoğlupazarı, where Mehmed stayed to hunt on his return from Poland in 1673, while Gülnuş was pregnant at that time.
-In 1675, He and his brother, Prince Mustafa (future Mustafa II) were circumcised.
-During the same ceremony their sisters Hatice Sultan and Fatma Sultan were married to Musahip Mustafa Pasha and Kara Mustafa Pasha respectively.
+In 1675, he and his brother, Prince Mustafa (future Mustafa II) were circumcised.
+During the same ceremony their sisters Hatice Sultan and Fatma Emetullah Sultan were married to Musahip Mustafa Pasha and Kara Mustafa Pasha respectively.
 The celebrations lasted 20 days.

 He grew up in the Edirne Palace.
 His schooling began during one of the sporadic visits of the court to Istanbul, following a courtly ceremony called bad-i basmala, which took place on 9 August 1679 in the Istavroz Palace.
 He was brought up in the imperial harem in Edirne with a traditional princely education, studying the Qur’an, the hadiths (traditions of Muhammad), and the fundamentals of Islamic sciences, history, poetry and music under the supervision of private tutors.
 One of his tutors was chief mufti Feyzullah Efendi.

 Ahmed was apparently curious and intellectual in nature, spending most of his time reading and practising calligraphy.
 The poems that he wrote manifest his profound knowledge of poetry, history, Islamic theology and philosophy.
 He was also interested in calligraphy, which he had studied with the leading court calligraphers, primarily with Hafız Osman Efendi (died 1698), who influenced his art immensely, and, therefore, practiced it because of the influence of his elder brother, the future Sultan Mustafa II, who also became a notable calligrapher.

 During his princehood in Edirne, Ahmed made friends with a bright officer-scribe, Ibrahim, from the city of Nevşehir, who was to become one of the outstanding Grand Viziers of his future reign.
 From 1687, following the deposition of his father, he lived in isolation for sixteen years in the palaces of Edirne and Istanbul.
 During this period he dedicated himself to calligraphy and intellectual activities.